 This avenue is, of course, appealing to sports fans and can generate strong yields (see, for example, Ajax´s share price following their win against Juventus in last year’s Champions League).
 And while share price is typically pegged to a team’s performance, we have seen several listed clubs outperform the wider market in recent years.

 Manchester United, Borussia Dortmund or Ajax are a handful of the clubs/stocks investors might look to follow.
-Investors can also considers increasing their exposure through a dedicated fund.
+Investors can also consider increasing their exposure through a dedicated fund.
 Companies such as Mapfre Asset Management do exactly that through their Behavioural Fund.

 With social distancing measures still in place for the timing being, it seems unlikely that we will be able to support our teams live in their stadiums anytime soon.
 With that in mind, sports fans are racing to upgrade their sports TV packages, with BT Sports experiencing the highest ever Bundesliga viewership of 650,000 in March this year.